How to Install Google Chrome on Ubuntu 24.04, 22.04, or 20.04

 sudo apt update

 Next, we’ll install the stable version of Google Chrome.
-This is the most tested and reliable version, recommended for most users.
+This is the most tested and reliable version, and it is recommended for most users.

 To install Google Chrome Stable, execute the following command: